mnlipp/jdrupes-httpcodec/overview.md

-While the previous sections explain the interfaces and classes with reference to HTTP, you don't find "HTTP" in the names or methods of the types presented.
+While the previous sections explain the interfaces and classes with reference to HTTP, you don't find "HTTP" in the names or methods of the types discussed.
 The reason is that the API presented above can be used to handle any "HTTP like" protocol (header with payload).
 We need such a general interface because modern HTTP provides the upgrade mechanism that allows the client or server to switch to another